bcgov/naad-connector/README.md

 1. Install the Dev Containers VSCode extension.
 1. Run `cp .devcontainer/sample.override.env .devcontainer/override.env` and add/remove any env variable overrides you need based on your environment.
-    - Note: this step can be skipped if you do'ot need to override any env variables.
+    - Note: this step can be skipped if you do not need to override any env variables.
 1. View > Command Palette... > Dev Containers: Reopen in Container
 1. VSCode should relaunch and the terminal should look like this: `vscode ➜ /workspaces/naad-connector`
 1. This terminal should allow most commands to be run without any further dev environment setup: